 Dental Associateships in Washington, Texas & Nationwide that protect both the Dentist and Associate

 Dental associateships present benefits to both the associate and the owner.
-Of course, the owner of the practice can benefit from having the production of a dental associate to increase revenues and decrease work load on the practice owner.
+Of course, the owner of the practice can benefit from having the production of a dental associate to increase revenues and decrease the workload on the practice owner.
 In addition, the owner can potentially groom the associate for a subsequent buy-in.
 On the other hand, the associate can gain the necessary experience that can help him/her establish knowledge in the field and eventually become an owner at that practice or another.
-Since many new dentists do not have the resources (time, money, experience, goodwill) needed to establish their own practice, they can first work as an associate to gather these resources that can help them establish their own practice later on.
+Since many new dentists do not have the resources (time, money, experience, goodwill) needed to establish their own practice, they can search for associate dentist jobs to gather these resources that can help them establish their own practice later on.